 All majors in biology require a minimum of 128 semester hours for the degree.
 The Bachelor of Arts degree requires a minor.
 In addition to general education, major and minor requirements, electives must be taken to meet the total required minimum hours.
 Two semester hours of free electives OUTSIDE the major discipline are required.

 All biology majors are required to complete 44 semester hours of general education requirements.
 Additionally, they must complete the course requirements indicated in the degree they select as the one most suited to their educational needs.

-The following information, along with course descriptions, is also available in the Biology Undergraduate Bulletin.
+The following information, along with course descriptions, is also available in the Biology Undergraduate Bulletin (2017-2018 or earlier programs of study).
 Information on other degree programs within the College of Arts and Sciences are available on the Office of the Registrar website.

 Bachelor of Arts

 This is the most flexible program in the Department of Biology.
 It is designed for highly directed students who wish to focus on disciplines not addressed by the other degree concentrations.
 In addition to the biology core (BIO 1801 and BIO 1802), students pursuing the B.A. degree must complete BIO 2400 or BIO 2700; BIO 3436; BIO 4501 or BIO 4700 or BIO 4910; and 17 s.h. in biology including completion of a junior-level writing course.
 It is required that at least one course be selected from each of the following areas

 - Area A: Cellular or Subcellular